fhdsl/daseh_quizzes/quizzes/Data_Cleaning.md

 m) `miss_var_summary()`
 o) `gg_miss_var()`

 ?
-Select all the statments describing potential issues when dealing with missing data:
+Select all the statements describing potential issues when dealing with missing data:
 F) Operations in data frames are slower in the presence of `NAs`.
 T) Mathematical operations (e.g. sum, min, max) result in `NA` when an NA is present.
 T) Elemental arithmetic operations (e.g. computing percentages) will have different results depending on the inclusion or exclusion of `NAs`.